 POLLINATORS ARE IN DECLINE!

 The good news?
 We can help.
 Our cities and gardens are often way stations, oases on the edges of agricultural communities and wild areas.
-In the U.S. alone, there are over 60 million urban acres of existing and potential pollinator protection zones.
+The U.S. alone has tens of millions of urban acres already working or waiting to be turned into pollinator support and protection zones.

-It’s critical, of course, to plant your garden to support what pollinators need to feed, rest, reproduce or nest on/in, but:
+It’s critical, of course, to plant your garden to support what pollinators need: clean, abundant, safe places to feed, rest, and reproduce or nest on/in.
+But do you know:

-— do you know which pollinators are visiting your garden at what levels (a few, a good number, lots)?
+— which pollinators are visiting your garden at what levels (none, a few, a good number, lots)?

 — what additional resources do you supply and are they used?